New Sci-Fi Novel

 She lost her words in her dreams, she's about to awaken and find her inner voice

-The year is 2045, and the world’s population has grown to a horrific 25 billion people who are divided into two politically opposed groups, Localists in Canada and Universalists around the rest of the world.
-Most are planning to abandon Earth and leave it to its fate to colonize a new world through Titan pioneering.
-However, there are those who still hold on to hope for Earth and a humanity untainted by AI.
-As humanity struggles to survive, nothing is as it seems, but only one thing is clear - you reap what you sow.
+The year is 2045, and the world’s population has grown to a horrific 25 billion people, maxing Earth to its' limit.
+Most are planning to abandon Earth and leave it to its fate, while colonizing a new world through Titan pioneering.
+However, there are those who still hold on to hope for Earth and a humanity untainted by A.I.
+As humanity struggles to survive, nothing is as it seems, but only one thing becomes clear - you reap what you sow

 Winner of the 2nd Annual Book Awards